alp135/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-First, I create a new factor variable in the dataset with two levels â âweekdayâ and âweekendâ indicating whether a given date is a weekday or weekend day.
+First, I create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r
 activity2$day<-weekdays(as.Date(activity2$date))
 activity2$type<-as.factor(ifelse(activity2$day %in% c('Saturday','Sunday'),"weekend","week"))
 ```

 Here you can see a panelplot showing the mean timeseries, by weekdays and weekends: